IagallYT/Among-Us-Combined-Map/README.md

 ![5](https://user-images.githubusercontent.com/84431885/118768349-18345a00-b8a9-11eb-93d6-a485e51deaa2.png)

 How to download?
-You can download the zip file from github releases that match to your version.
+You can download the .rar file from github releases in the version that you want.
 No need use steam!
 And it's free!!!

 Why you should you download?